richelbilderbeek/conquer_chess/FAQ.md

 ### What are the rules of Conquer Chess compared to chess?

-Conquer Chess tries to follow as much rules of chess as possible.
+Conquer Chess follows the rules of chess in such a way that regular games can be played with it.

-All pieces move and attack in the same way as regular chess.
+All pieces move and attack in the same way as regular chess and a regular game can

 However, due to the real-time nature of Conquer Chess, these are the differences:

 :construction: the exact rules are still under construction :construction:

- * Goal is to destroy the opponent's king
+ * Goal is to mate the opponent's king
  * All pieces have health
- * All pieces have an equal amount of health
+ * All pieces have an equal amount of health, except the king, which has infinite health
  * All pieces move in the same directions as regular chess.
    For example, pawns move forward, bishops move diagonally and rooks move horizontally
- * All pieces move equally fast
+ * All pieces move equally fast **per move**.
+   This means that a queen can move from d1 to d8 in the time one move takes.
  * Pieces cannot move to occupied squares
    Squares occupied by the opponent's pieces must be attacked first
  * All pieces attack in the same directions and with the same distance as regular chess.